openclarity/openclarity/TOUR.md

 <img src="img/vmclarity-scan-setup-4.png" alt="VMClarity Scan Setup - Step 4" width="40%" height="40%" title="VMClarity Scan Setup Step 4" />

-- Once all of the scan setup steps have been entered, click on "Save".
+- Once all the scan setup steps have been entered, click on "Save".

 In the Scan Configurations tab, you will see the scan config listed as shown in Figure 7.